Jul112/demoUI_automation_testing/README.md

 - It built in Jenkins CI.
 The tests have been executed in Docker containers using Selenoid.
 - The report generated automatically by Allure framework.
 It contains scenarios of tests, logs, screenshots and video.
-- The result of build send to telegram with Telegram-notifications application.
+- The result of build sent to telegram with Telegram-notifications application.
 ## Allure reports
 ### *Overview of suit*